AkashTemburnikar/ServiceBusEmualtor/readme.md

 docker-compose down

 Testing the Console Application
-1. Run the Application:
+1. Run the application:
-Execute the application in your terminal:

 dotnet run

-	2. Choose an Option:
+	2. Choose an option:
 	•	Option 1: Send a message to the Service Bus queue.
 	•	Enter the message content when prompted.
 	•	The application will confirm the message was sent successfully.